-The facility/provider locator tool provides consumers with multiple search options for facilities and providers.
+The facility/provider locator tool provides consumers with multiple search options for health care facilities and providers regulated by the Agency.
 Consumers can search by name, street address, zip code, AHCA number, license number, administrator or chief executive officer, owner, and/or emergency actions.
-Depending on the facility or provider type, advance search options might include: bed type, specialty license, service area, special programs and services, certification status, and other options.
+Depending on the facility or provider type, advance search options might include: bed type, specialty license, service area, special programs and services, certification status, hospital off-site emergency departments, nursing homes on the watch list, and other options.

-From the profile page of each facility or provider, a user can link directly to our Agency's inspection reports and emergency actions (if applicable).
+From the profile page of each facility or provider, a user can link directly to the Agency's inspection reports, emergency actions, legal actions, and the nursing home watch list (where applicable).
 Additionally, hospitals, hospice providers, and ambulatory surgery centers include a link to the Compare Care part of the website where health care information on volume, quality of care, and other data can be viewed; home health agencies have a link to a comparison tool for Medicare and Medicaid certified agencies; and nursing homes have links to the Agency's Nursing Home Guide and a Medicare comparison tool.